Chart Color Schemes

 Cultural Diversity

-Mosman Park's population shows higher cultural diversity than most local areas, with 14.6% speaking a language other than English at home and 34.0% born overseas.
-Christianity is the predominant religion in Mosman Park, accounting for 46.2% of its population.
-Notably, Judaism is overrepresented in Mosman Park compared to Greater Perth, making up 0.2% versus 0.5%.
+Mosman Park had a higher cultural diversity than most local areas, with 14.6% of residents speaking a language other than English at home and 34.0% born overseas.
+Christianity was the predominant religion in Mosman Park, comprising 46.2% of its population.
+Judaism was overrepresented compared to Greater Perth, making up 0.2% of Mosman Park's population versus 0.5%.

 Frequently Asked Questions - Diversity